 - configured grant assistance information for NR sidelink communication, or;

-- its preference in being provisioned with reference time information.
+- its preference in (not) being provisioned with reference time information.

 5.7.4.2 Initiation

 A UE capable of providing delay budget report in RRC_CONNECTED may initiate the procedure in several cases, including upon being configured to provide delay budget report and upon change of delay budget preference.